Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

     raise
 ```

-### Create an Analytical Store enabled container
+### Create an analytical store enabled container

 This example creates a container with [Analytical Store](https://docs.microsoft.com/en-us/azure/cosmos-db/analytical-store-introduction) enabled, for reporting, BI, AI, and Advanced Analytics with [Azure Synapse Link](https://docs.microsoft.com/en-us/azure/cosmos-db/synapse-link).

 Options:

-+ 0 or Null = Not enabled.
++ 0 or Null or not informed: Not enabled.
-+ -1 = The data will be stored infinitely.
++ -1: The data will be stored infinitely.
-+ Any other number is the actual ttl, in seconds.
++ Any other number: the actual ttl, in seconds.

 ```Python
 container_name = 'products'